tahder/iD-indoor/API.md

 ## URL parameters

-iD supports several URL parameters.
+iD-indoor supports several URL parameters.
 When constructing a URL to a standalone instance of iD (e.g. `http://openstreetmap.us/iD/release/`), the following parameters are available in the hash portion of the URL:

 * `map` - A slash separated zoom level, longitude, and latitude.
 Example:
   `map=20.00/-77.02271/38.90085`.
+* `level` - A decimal level value, indicating which floor must be shown when map loads.
+  Example: `level=3` or `level=-2.5`
 * `id` - The character 'n', 'w', or 'r', followed by the OSM ID of a node, way or relation, respectively.
 Selects the specified entity, and, unless a `map` parameter is also provided, centers the map on it.